 A perfect study space begins with getting a good study desk that fits in your room.
-It would help if you also had a desk chair, preferably an ergonomic office chair that is comfortable but not to such an extent that you can shut down and fall asleep easily.
+It would help if you also had a desk chair, preferably an ergonomic office chair that is comfortable but not to such an extent that you can easily shut down and fall asleep.
 Therefore, correctly select the height of the table.
-When you sit, the table cover should be between your waist and chest, so that you can freely put your elbows on the table without hunching.
+When you sit, the table cover should be between your waist and chest so that you can freely put your elbows on the table without hunching.
 And your feet should be entirely on the floor or a footrest.
 If you work on a computer, the distance from the monitor’s eyes should be between 40 and 74 cm.

-Insufficient workplace lighting will not only make you nod off but also cause eye strain, which is terrible for your health and the entire learning process.
+Insufficient study place lighting will not only make you nod off but also cause eye strain, which is terrible for your health and the entire learning process.
 Harsh light, such as fluorescent lights, is also harmful to the eyes.
-Therefore, use a desk lamp, aimed directly at the workplace, a chandelier, or another luminaire to illuminate the room as a whole.
+Therefore, use a desk lamp aimed directly at the workplace, a chandelier, or another luminaire to illuminate the room as a whole.

 If you can read in natural light, it is worth taking advantage of it.
 However, keep in mind that, although the natural daylight from the window is invigorating, refreshing, and pleasing to the eye, the window itself is often a distraction, causing the temptation to look at it and not at your study material.
 For that reason, draw in tulle or curtains as long as they are thin and let light.
 If your room light is too bright, you may want to consider getting a light filter.

-Make sure you have everything you need on your desk so that you don’t have to waste time rummaging around the room looking for a ruler or pencils.
+Ensure you have everything you need on your desk so that you don’t have to waste time rummaging around the room looking for a ruler or pencil.
 To achieve this, keep standard reading supplies like pens, pencils, erasers, notebooks, notepaper, and markers in their designated place on a desk or in a drawer.

 To organize your desk in your college room, use the drawers on your table so that you can have the right accessories at your fingertips.
-Use boxes, trays, and other storage devices that can be put on the table or around the perimeter of the workplace.
+Use boxes, trays, and other storage devices that can be put on the table or around the workplace’s perimeter.
 If you have educational materials on separate sheets, sort them into folders – each subject separately.
 Do not forget to sign the folders and notebooks and fold them so that you get the right one every time you want to.

-Get Rid of Everything that Distracts on your Table
+5. Get Rid of Everything that Distracts on your Desk

 Get rid of the mess on the table.
-Proper organization not only of the storage spaces but also of the learning process itself: make sure that notebooks, papers, pens, open books do not clutter the table too much while you are studying.
-Disorder can cause stress and fatigue and inhibit effective learning.
+The proper organization not only of the storage spaces but also of the learning process itself: make sure that notebooks, papers, pens, open books do not clutter the table too much while you are studying.
+The disorder can cause stress and fatigue and inhibit effective learning.
 It is general knowledge that excessive cluttering on your table is distracting.
-In simple, let the desk surface have only you need at the moment.
+In simple, let the desk surface have only what you need at the moment.

 If you have the opportunity to allocate space exclusively for studying – even it will be just a corner, a niche, or a storeroom – do it.
 Let your presence in this place purely be associated only with your studies.

-If this is not possible, make every effort to convert a place that has other functions into a study space.
+If this is not possible, make every effort to convert a place with other functions into a study space.
 If it is a dining table, remove food, dishes, and everything else not associated with studying.
 Similarly, if the table is for gaming and hobbies, remove everything that could distract you from your studies.
 Get yourself a desk divider and create a dedicated study space.

 Try to stay in a convenient place.
 For more silence, work in a quiet corner, in the bedroom, even in the attic, if you live in your own house.
 For more surrounded by sounds, sit next to a livelier place (but not directly to it).